I hold Josephus by the hand and squint. Dust blows in my face.

 What followed was a bloody affair.
 But in the course of just three years, Herod succeeded.
 He carved out a corner of the Parthian flank.
 This accomplishment was made possible by no less than two dynamics: Roman assistance and Parthian indecision.

 Decades of détente between East and West passed.
-Herod grew old, but by a combination of ruthless control and wise negotiation, managed to hold it together.
-His was a tiny state carefully balanced between empires.
-One slip, everything would collapse.
+Herod grew old, but by a combination of an iron fist and wise negotiation, managed to hold it together.
+He successfully administered a tiny state between empires.
+It was a true balancing act, a single slip away from disaster.

 As we sit on the lower stones of the fortress keep, I imagine Herod as an old man.
-He struggles up the stairs (we know he suffered from arthritis) to the top of his mountain perch somewhere overhead.
-He scans the east horizon and feels the cool wind against his sweating skin.
+He struggles up the stairs (we know he suffered from arthritis) to the top of his mountain perch.
+He scans the horizon and feels the cool wind against his sweating skin.
 Nothing could have prepared him for the news he has just received.
-A delegation of Parthian mágoi have crossed his border.
+A delegation of Parthian mágoi just crossed his border.